 Two-day package tour from Reykjavik

-This two-day tour takes us through the beautiful provinces of south Iceland to the extraordinary glacier lagoon Jokulsarlon, the best known and the largest glacier lake in Iceland.
+This two-day tour takes us through south Iceland to the extraordinary glacier lagoon Jokulsarlon.
 It is situated at the south end of glacier Vatnajokull between Skaftafell preservation area in Vatnajokull National Park, and the town of Hofn.
 A glacier hike is included in the tour.